code-saturne/code_saturne/docs/doxygen/user_guide/mesh_preprocessing.md

 \warning Caution must be exercised when using smoothing utilities because the geometry may be modified.
-In order to preserve geometry, the function \ref cs_mesh_smoother_fix_by_feature allows to lock some boundary vertices by a feature angle criterion.
+In order to preserve geometry, the \ref cs_mesh_smoother_fix_by_feature function allows to pin some boundary vertices in place by a feature angle criterion.
 Fixing all boundary vertices ensures the geometry is preserved, but reduces the smoothing algorithm's effectiveness.

 #### Warped faces smoother
 <!-- -->

-The \ref cs_mesh_smoother_unwarp allows reducing face warping in the calculation mesh.
+The \ref cs_mesh_smoother_unwarp function allows reducing face un-warping in the calculation mesh.

 Be aware that, in some cases, this algorithm may degrade other mesh quality